 These dark chocolate pizzelle are a fun take on the traditional Italian wafer cookies.
 They are a fabulous addition to a holiday cookie tray, or can easily be made into sandwich cookies or cannoli shells.

-After making salted caramel florentines a little while ago, I’ve been daydreaming about all of the cookie assortments I’ve had the pleasure of sampling in my day.
-Those lacy almond cookies must have awakened my sweet tooth from yesteryear, because at some points it felt like a cookie highlight reel was rolling in my brain.
-From rainbow cookies (♥) to raspberry jelly sandwich cookies to sprinkle cookies and all the cookies in between…I’ll take one
+I've been daydreaming about all of the Italian bakery cookie assortments I've had the pleasure of sampling in my day.
+From rainbow cookies (♥) to raspberry jelly sandwich cookies to pignoli cookies to sprinkle cookies to anise cookies and all the cookies in between...I'll take one

 or five, please.